meshcloud/collie-cli/.github/README.md

 </p>

 <p align="center">
     One project on AWS, two on Azure, and might there be something on GCP too 😵?
-Collie helps you get an overview of everything going on in all your clouds.
-  See your costs, IAM, tags, and more across all cloud accounts within minutes - using your existing cloud CLIs - and take control of your cloud landscape.
+As soon as you have to herd more than a handful of cloud environments, ensuring consistent tagging, permission management and responsible spending becomes a challenge.
+Collie helps you establish visibility across all your clouds and bring structure to your cloud landscape with landing zones.
 </p>

 <img align="center" src="/.github/collie-demo.gif">

 ## ⛅️ Overview

+See your costs, IAM, tags, and more across all cloud accounts within minutes - using your existing cloud CLIs:

 - **[View all cloud tenants](https://github.com/meshcloud/collie-cli/wiki#listing-tenants)
   in one single overview** - View your AWS Accounts, Azure Subscriptions, and